-While her 1980s talk show contemporaries like Sally Jesse Raphael, Phil Donahue and Jerry Springer would go one to make tens of millions of dollars through traditional contracts.
-Oprah would go on to make multiple BILLIONS of dollars.
+While her 1980s talk show contemporaries like Sally Jesse Raphael, Phil Donahue, and Jerry Springer would go on to make tens of millions of dollars through traditional contracts, Oprah would go on to make multiple BILLIONS of dollars.

 |Oprah Net Worth Milestones|

 When Oprah first crossed into billionaire status in 1999/2000, she became America's first black female billionaire.
-Around this time she was earning $300 million per year producing her own show, as well as Dr. Phil and Rachael Ray.
+Around this time she was earning $300 million per year producing her own show as well as Dr. Phil's and Rachael Ray's shows.